abdel125/ftmpl/README.md

 # FTMPL: fast (and typesafe) templating for Golang

-ftmpl is a fast/compiled/typesafe templating "language" for golang.
+ftmpl is a fast/compiled/typesafe templating "language" for golang

 ## Why ftmpl?